 “Welcome to Nairobi!” said the pilot.

 The Off-World Council, interestingly enough, predates the arrival of the USRE in Africa.
 It was born as the Outer Space Conclave, a regulatory entity dedicated to ensuring peaceful coexistence between the various space communes of the eastern African shore, the heart of the second space age.
 Under the umbrella of the USRE, it evolved into one of the major Offices, retaining its original role and expanding it to most of the planet.
-The Council enforces space-related regulations (Deep Sky including), coordinates vast space infrastructure projects (such as the USRE space elevator in Nairobi) and subsidizes local launch projects, thus ensuring even the smallest communes can benefit from independent space capabilities.
+The Council enforces space-related regulations (Deep Sky including), coordinates space infrastructure projects (such as the USRE space elevator in Nairobi) and subsidizes local launch collectives, thus ensuring even the smallest communes can benefit from independent space capabilities.
 Given that most of the Council’s resources come from taxes on space activities, paid in majority by large spacefaring communes, it can be understood as tool of “off-world redistribution”, ensuring the vast benefits of activities such as asteroid mining ripple all the way down to the smallest USRE entities.

 This Office also handles interstellar USRE initiatives such as the Center for Interstellar Research, but it is mostly focused on the solar system.